hashicorp/terraform-provider-google/website/docs/r/data_loss_prevention_inspect_template.html.markdown

   Dictionary which defines the rule.
   Structure is [documented below](#nested_dictionary).

+* `surrogate_type` -
+  (Optional)
+  Message for detecting output from deidentification transformations that support reversing.

 * `stored_type` -
   (Optional)
   A reference to a StoredInfoType to use with scanning.